garbo999/TabCode/README.md

 ## The 2nd example file: `TabCode_EXAMPLE_2.html`

+CAUTION: The editor example does NOT work yet!

 This file contains an editor that can be used to manually enter tablature and edit it directly on the staff.

+For a reference to the editor, see [here][Reference text 6].

 Note: If you want to save the TabCode you create, you need to copy the data to a file.
+This limitation exists in Javascript for security reasons.

 ## The 3rd example file: `TabCode_EXAMPLE_3.html`